 Hyperthyroidism is when the thyroid gland is overactive and produces too much thyroid hormone.
 The thyroid speeds up and then influences every function in the body.
 The most common form of hyperthyroidism is known as Graves Disease which is easiest to identify because the eyes appear enlarged and a swelling of the neck, near the goiter.

 The term “goiter” simply refers to the abnormal enlargement of the thyroid gland.
 Most goiters are caused when the thyroid enlarges in an effort to pull more iodine in out of the bloodstream because of chronic iodine deficiency.
 For most people with goiters, a diet high in iodine and possibly supplementation are the most common treatment.
 Goiters are most commonly present with those who are hypothyroid or experiencing hyperthyroidism swings.

-According to the American Thyroid Association, over 64,000 Americans had some form of thyroid cancer in 2016.
-Surgery and medications are the most common forms of treatment for thyroid cancer but there are many powerful dietary and lifestyle modifications that support the immune system before, during and after treatment.
+According to the American Thyroid Association, more than 64,000 Americans had some form of thyroid cancer in 2016.
+Surgery and medications are the most common forms of treatment for thyroid cancer, but there are many powerful dietary and lifestyle modifications that support the immune system before, during and after treatment.

 Hashimoto’s is an autoimmune condition that is the most common cause of hypothyroidism.
 It is estimated that 90% of all hypothyroidism is actually Hashimoto’s.

 In this specific condition, antibodies are being directed towards the thyroid gland which leads to chronic inflammation and the inability for the thyroid to produce the necessary hormones for the body.